thelonious/kld-intersections/README.md

 kld-intersections
 =================

 A library of intersection algorithms covering all SVG shape types.

-~~WARNING: Please note that the bézier intersections are not well-behaved.
-Unfortunately, over the past decade since I wrote this code, I have not been able to address those issues due to time constraints.
-I've made this code public in the hopes that someone with better math abilities than me might be able see what those issues are.~~
+Possible to intersect rotated/scaled/skewed shapes.

+Test page can be found on [http://www.quazistax.com](http://www.quazistax.com).

 Install
 -------